PaddlePaddle/Paddle/doc/v2/howto/rnn/hrnn_rnn_api_compare_en.rst

 Reading hierarchical sequence data
 ----------------

-Firstly, the original data in this example are as follows \:
+Firstly, the original data in this example is as follows \:

 - The original data in this example has 10 samples.
 Each of the sample includes two components: a lable(all 2 here), and a word-segmented sentence.
 This data is used by single RNN as well.